gregurco/jobeet-tutorial/docs/days/day-7.md

 ...
 ```

 The main advantage of this bundle for us is that slug is generated automatically.
-We don’t call 'setSlug’ anywhere.
+We don’t call `setSlug` anywhere.

 ## The Job Category Controller